HIV/AIDS in Papua New Guinea: History

+Transmission

 The mode of transmission of HIV/AIDS in Papua New Guinea is predominantly heterosexual activity, with most cases occurring among people aged 20 to 40, according to a 2006 report by the National AIDS Council Secretariat and National Department of Health.
 The ratio of HIV-infected women to men is about one to one.
 Those most at risk include sex workers, their clients, and the partners of clients.
 In 2006, HIV prevalence of 14 percent was found among female sex workers in Port Moresby, according to UNAIDS.

-Transactional sex is common, particularly in rural and peri-urban areas, where a 2006 study found that 55 percent of women interviewed had exchanged sex for money, goods, or both, and 36 percent of men had paid for sex.
+Transactional sex is common, particularly in rural and peri-urban areas.
+A 2006 study found that 55 percent of women interviewed had exchanged sex for money, goods, or both, and 36 percent of men had paid for sex.
 According to the Papua New Guinea Institute of National Affairs, the spread of HIV/AIDS has typically occurred in areas surrounding mining and logging sites as well as along transportation routes.
 Children under age 18 are particularly vulnerable to HIV/AIDS.
 UNICEF reports that 10,946 children were HIV-positive, and 9,400 were orphaned by AIDS as of 2005.

 A number of factors contribute to Papua New Guinea's growing HIV epidemic.
 Papua New Guinea shares an island with Papua, Indonesia, which has the highest HIV prevalence in Indonesia (4 percent) and has close to a third of all Indonesia's HIV cases.
 The proximity of Papua New Guinea to a high-prevalence neighboring region is cause for concern.
 Condom use is low, with only 24 percent of young men and 13 percent of young women in Port Moresby using condoms, according to UNAIDS.
 Other factors include a high proportion of the population that is of reproductive age and an average age at sexual debut of 15 for both sexes.
 Risky sexual activities, such as multiple partner relationships, high rates of transactional sex, and sexual violence against women, are common.

 Knowledge about HIV transmission and prevention is low.
 High levels of urban migration have broken down traditional methods of social control.
 The national response to HIV/AIDS is also challenged by the large number of cultural and linguistic groups, geographical difficulties, and socioeconomic conditions associated with poverty and unemployment.
 Given the current situation, there is a need to address gender aspects, including male roles and the feminization of the epidemic.
-Stigma and discrimination are also ongoing problems, resulting in families neglecting people living with HIV/AIDS (PLWHA).
+Stigma and discrimination are ongoing problems, resulting in families neglecting people living with HIV/AIDS (PLWHA).

 Papua New Guinea has a high tuberculosis (TB) burden, with 111 new cases per 100,000 people in 2005, according to the World Health Organization.
-In addition, 9.7 percent of adults with TB were co-infected with HIV in 2005.
+9.7 percent of adults with TB were co-infected with HIV in 2005.
 High rates of HIVTB co-infections increase the difficulty of treating both diseases.